mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 }
 ```

-Attempts to send data to or retrieve data from a nil channel
-will block forever.

 ### Channel Direction

 The type `chan` can be used to both send and receive values.
 When a channel is passed to a function,
 the argument type can state that the function
-will only write to or read from the channel.
+will only send to or receive from the channel.
-To only write, use `chan<- type`.
+To only send, use `chan<- type`.
-To only read, use `<-chan type`.
+To only receive, use `<-chan type`.

 Functions that accept a read-only or write-only channel
 can be passed a read/write channel.
 But functions that accept a read/write channel